kamack38/ram-machine/README.md

 Usage: ram [OPTIONS] <COMMAND>

 Commands:
-  run   Run ram machine code from file help  Print this message or the help of the given subcommand(s)
+  run    Run ram machine code from file check  Validates ram code syntax of a given file init   Generate a shell completion file debug  Run ram machine code and see the tape, input, output for each instruction help   Print this message or the help of the given subcommand(s)

 Options:
-  -i, --input-file <FILE>   Specifies the path to the input file from which data will be read (input passed from the command line takes precedence)
+  -q, --quiet    Don't pass code output to STDOUT
-  -o, --output-file <FILE>  Specifies the path to the output file where the results will be written -q, --quiet               Don't pass code output to STDOUT -h, --help                Print help
+  -h, --help     Print help
   -V, --version  Print version
 ```

 ### Generating TAB completion